BennettSmith/ebo-planner-backend/docs/use-cases/UC-01-ListVisibleTripsForMember.md

 Member

 ## Goal
-Return all trips visible to a member.
+Return lists of trips relevant to the authenticated member.

+Two variants are supported:
+- Published + canceled trips (discovery)
+- Draft trips where the member is an organizer (work-in-progress)

 ## Preconditions
 - Caller is authenticated.
-- Target resource exists and is visible/accessible to the caller.

 ## Postconditions
 - Trip/member data is returned.
 No state is modified.